apache/paimon/docs/content/docs/development/create-table.md

 This will create a directory under `${warehouse}/${database_name}.db/${table_name}`.

 ## Mapping Table in Generic Catalog

+If you do not want to create a Table Store Catalog, you only want to read and write a table separately.
+You can use the mapping table, which is a standard Flink connector table.

 The SQL `CREATE TABLE T (..)
 WITH ('connector'='table-store', 'path'='...')` will create a Table Store table in current catalog, the catalog should support generic